- Dr Rachel Howell

 Another research strand has explored how climate change films might encourage viewers to take mitigation action (through lifestyle change and/or campaigning); here's a video of a 15-minute talk analysing four different climate change films in the light of the 'stages of change' model of behavioural change.

-Recently I was one of a team of researchers involved in the ESRC-funded project ‘Negotiating Neuroliberalism: changing behaviours, values and beliefs’; the project blog is at http://changingbehaviours.wordpress.com.
+Previously, at Aberystwyth University, I was one of a team of researchers involved in the ESRC-funded project ‘Negotiating Neuroliberalism: changing behaviours, values and beliefs’; the project blog is at http://changingbehaviours.wordpress.com.

 I took up this Lectureship in August 2015 after holding a Research Fellowship in Human Dimensions of Climate Change at Aberystwyth University, funded by the Climate Change Consortium of Wales.
 Earlier I was a UKERC researcher in the Energy Demand Reduction research group at Oxford University's Environmental Change Institute, before completing my PhD on Promoting Lower-Carbon Lifestyles at The University of Edinburgh.
 My previous non-academic life involved working at grassroots level with marginalised people: asylum seekers, women involved in prostitution, and homeless people.
 I have also taught in the Further Education sector and was the joint co-ordinator of a national Quaker environmental charity called Living Witness Project.